adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » I'm a great believer in luck and I find the harder I work, the more I have of it. - Thomas Jefferson</code></pre>
+<pre><code>1 » To know oneself is to study oneself in action with another person. - Bruce Lee</code></pre>
-<pre><code>2 » He that never changes his opinions, never corrects his mistakes, and will never be wiser on the morrow than he is today. - Tryon Edwards</code></pre>
+<pre><code>2 » True wisdom comes to each of us when we realize how little we understand about life, ourselves, and the world around us. - Isocrates</code></pre>
-<pre><code>3 » We must be as courteous to a man as we are to a picture, which we are willing to give the advantage of a good light. - Ralph Waldo Emerson</code></pre>
+<pre><code>3 » Rock n' roll as a genre is different from pop and hip hop: it is about bands, and that for me suggests brotherhood, family, friendship and community. - Steven Van Zandt</code></pre>
 </details>

 <!--END_SECTION:waka-->